prabha-coder/pform/README.md

 ### How to Use :

-- Download PForm Plugin and Install it on Your Wordpress Site.
+- Download PForm Plugin and Install it on Your WordPress Site.

 - After activate the plugin and select <code>PForm Setting</code> from Menu sidebar.